WestDRI/wgtm21/content/chapel1.md

 +++

 1. instructor / helpers / course introduction
+1. introduction to Chapel (download the [PDF slides](http://bit.ly/chapeltop))
-1. distribute usernames (esp. to everyone from the waitlist) and passwords
+1. distribute usernames and passwords
 1. let's try to log in to the training cluster
-1. let's try loading single-locale Chapel
+1. let's try loading single-locale Chapel and compiling a simple code

-### Live session: introduction to Chapel

-You can find the introductory PDF slides [here](http://bit.ly/chapeltop).
+1. let's write a makefile for compiling Chapel codes
+1. let's submit a serial job script to run Chapel on a compute node

-**Task parallelism** will be split between morning and afternoon.
-Try to get as far as you can in the morning, and then resume after the mid-day Zoom session.
-In this chapter (task parallelism) I suggest skipping *"Parallelizing the heat transfer equation"* section at the end to save time, until then we cover the major concepts in task parallelism.
+Start with the **Basic language features** page.
+Next go to **Task parallelism** and try to go as far as you can in that page before the mid-day session.
+I suggest skipping *"Parallelizing the heat transfer equation"* subsection at the end to save time.

 Try to do all exercises in the lessons.
-The solutions are posted at the end of each page.
+The solutions are posted at the end of each page: please try not to look at them while working on the problems.